 Tamms Correctional Center

-Nearly all states operate a supermax prison reserved for gang leaders or inmates who are extraordinarily disruptive and dangerous.
-Typically they include residents who have attempted to kill staff or other inmates, have organized gangs to challenge prison management, or who have proven to be exceptionally destructive.
+Nearly all states operate a supermax prison reserved for gang leaders or people who are extraordinarily disruptive and dangerous.
+Typically they include residents who have attempted to kill staff or other incarcerated individuals, have organized gangs to challenge prison management, or who have proven to be exceptionally destructive.
 Although conditions vary widely at the nation’s supermax prisons, they are often characterized by years of solitary confinement, sensory deprivation, extremely aggressive security measures and long-term physical and social isolation of inmates.
 This was the case at Tamms.

-Reports
+JHA Reports

 In “A Price Illinois Cannot Afford: Tamms and The Costs of Long-Term Isolation,” the John Howard Association offers an unprecedented analysis of the operations and policies of Illinois’ only supermax prison.
 This special report was based in part on a March 2012 visit that followed Governor Quinn’s proposal to close Tamms.
 The report set out JHA’s findings with respect to conditions of people housed in the facility's closed maximum security unit (C-Max), considerations regarding Tamms’ proposed closure, and the costs and consequences of long-term isolation.